enthought/traits/docs/source/traits_user_manual/advanced.rst

 You can use the **observe** metadata attribute to indicate that the property depends on the value of another trait.
 The value of **observe** follows the same signature as the **expression** parameter in
-|HasTraits.observe|, which is also described in
+|HasTraits.observe|, which is also described in the
 :ref:`expression section <observe-expression>`.
 The property will fire a trait change notification if any of the traits specified by **observe** change.
 For example::